wozo/Leaflet-Maps-Marker/readme.txt

 == Changelog ==
 = v2.2 - xx.03.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.2)
+* BUGFIX: TinyMCE button did not work when WordPress was installed in custom directory

 = v2.1 - 18.03.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.1)